bobbotron/notes-public-blog/log/content/2024-04-13-black-skies-and-big-cameras.md

 There's always something you bring you don't end up using.

 * Crampons: I bought some nice crampons that stayed in the truck.
+* Peak design camera clip: in pack mule mode, having the K3 swinging off my shoulder was uncomfortable, ended up not using this.

 # Flickr album